MattParr/dash/README.md

 ### Create your dashboard:

+    # This will create a directory called `pydashie_app`
+    # where your own dashboard will be.
-    pydashie new myapp
+    pydashie new

-### Change directory to `myapp` and start pydashie
+### Start your dashboard:

-    pydashie start myapp
+    pydashie start

 The `example_app` comes with sample widgets & sample dashboards for you to explore.
 The file structure is setup as follows:

   * `assets` — Images, fonts, and js/coffeescript libraries.